grace-notes/website/contents/topics/claudius.md

 treasury, he was under the necessity of exposing to sale his whole estate, by an order of the prefects.

+## X ##

-X. Having spent the greater part of his life under these and the like circumstances, he came at last to the empire in the fiftieth year of his age, by a very surprising turn of fortune.
+Having spent the greater part of his life under these and the like circumstances, he came at last to the empire in the fiftieth year of his age, by a very surprising turn of fortune.
 Being, as well as the rest, prevented from approaching Caius by the conspirators, who dispersed the